-Before submitting an application for Designation of Historic Property or Historic District, the property owner or applicant shall confer with the Historic Preservation Officer to discuss the proposal and the applicable review and approval procedures.
-Pre-application conferences are not required for nominations of Designation of Historic Property or Historic District by the Historic Preservation Commission.
+Before submitting an application for Designation of Historic Property, the property owner or applicant shall confer with the Historic Preservation Officer to discuss the proposal and the applicable review and approval procedures.
+Pre-application conferences are not required for nominations of Designation of Historic Property by the Historic Preservation Commission.